akh1r0ck/Augment-Any-Annotation/README.md

 <b>Nonpublished Technology</b>

-TL; DR: This is perfectly overwrap of Inpaint Anything.
+TL; DR: This is a customised version of Inpaint Anything.
 Users can set annotation file and augument annotations by segmentation of SAM and inpainting of SD.

 Original Repos as below.